 - green onions

-- Sesame Oil - for flavor and stir-frying the vegetables.
+- Sesame Oil – used for flavoring and cooking vegetables.
 You can use any type of oil that you wish, but sesame oil will give it a great authentic flavor.

 - Protein - (optional) add some fried tofu or toss some vegan chicken strips in with the veggies.